Mtizo/Retail-Sales-Data-Analysis/README.md

 # Retail Sales Data Analysis (SQL, Excel, Tableau)

 ## Project Overview
-This project is an end-to-end retail sales data analysis designed to demonstrate job-ready data analytics skills using SQL, Excel and Tableau.
+This is an end-to-end retail sales data analysis project that demonstrates job-ready data analytics skills.

-The objective of the project is to analyze customer purchasing behavior, product performance and sales trends and present insights using clear visual dashboards.
+The objective is to analyze customer purchasing behavior, product performance, and sales trends, and present insights using clear dashboards.

----

 ## Tools and Technologies
 - SQL Server (SSMS)